ORNL/flowcept/README.md

 ## Install AMD GPU Lib

+This section is only important if you want to enable GPU runtime data capture and the GPU is from AMD.
+NVIDIA GPUs don't need this step.

-On the machines that have AMD GPUs, we use the official AMD ROCM library to capture GPU runtime data.
+For AMD GPUs, we rely on the official AMD ROCM library to capture GPU data.

 Unfortunately, this library is not available as a pypi/conda package, so you must manually install it.
 See instructions in the link: https://rocm.docs.amd.com/projects/amdsmi/en/latest/